AshTekProductions/TakeHostageEdit/README.md

-# Take Hostage by Robbster
+# Take Hostage by ashtechproductions origionally by Robbster

 Instructions on how to use:
 Type /takehostage, a valid weapon is needed(Add or remove weapons in cl_takehostage.lua)